 What to Put in Your 72-Hour Emergency Kit

 There are some specific things you should have in even the most basic emergency kit.
 These items include:

 Mahatma Gandhi proved that you could go 21 days without food in his longest fast, but he had also trained himself in such matters.
 Yes, humans can survive for weeks without food, but that kind of hunger takes its toll.
 After a few days without food, you might notice weakness, lack of motivation, and reduced decision-making ability, all of which get worse the longer you go without eating.

 For food, look for non-perishable items that you can eat without cooking.
-MREs from the military come in handy, and they are safety sealed with extended expiration dates.
+MREs from the military come in handy, and they are safety-sealed with extended expiration dates.
 You’ll need enough for three days’ worth of meals for each person.
-Invest in mess kits as well, which ensure each person has a plate, cup, and silverware.
+Consider investing in mess kits as well, which ensure each person has a plate, cup, and silverware.
 If you pack canned foods, add a manual can opener.

-Your body is made up of a lot of water, around 60%.
+Your body is around 60% water and unlike calories, which we can store as fat to use later, there’s no real mechanism to save up water for later.
 This makes water consumption even more important than food.
 The length of time a person can go without water varies.
 Scientific America explains it well: some people may only survive hours when extremely dehydrated, but others could be fine for a week with no water intake.
 Going without water can still cause health issues, and it’s important to have a clean source with you in case of emergencies.